odraencoded/pynorama/README.md

 And then use the autotools command above to install Pynorama.

+Use the code/run.py script to run the program without installing it.

 ### License

 Pynorama is licensed under the GNU General Public License 3.